youurayy/async-mini/README.md

-# Common patterns for asynchronous code, minimalistic version (async-mini)
+## Common patterns for asynchronous code, minimalistic version (async-mini)

 If you only need `async.series()` and `async.parallel()` in the most simplest, stable and predictable form, then this module is for you.

 Update for 2.x: `series()` now supports its first argument to be an object, in which case the result comes back as an object, keyed by the same keys as the argument — this is the same behavior as `parallel()` has.
 The usage with array is unaffected.
+This is a non-breaking change because previously `series()` only supported an array argument.

 ## Usage